 Accounts receivable primarily consist of trade receivables due from customers and are stated at the invoiced amount less an allowance for doubtful accounts.
 An allowance for doubtful accounts is maintained for estimated losses resulting from the inability of customers to make required payments.
-When preparing these estimates, we consider a number of factors, including the aging of a customer's account, past transactions with customers, creditworthiness of specific customers, historical trends and other information.
+When preparing these estimates, we consider a number of factors, including the aging of a customer's account, past transactions with customers, creditworthiness of specific customers, historical trends and other information, including potential impacts of business and economic conditions.
 Upon determination that an account is uncollectible, the receivable balance is written off.
-At December 31, 2019 and 2018, the allowance for doubtful accounts totaled \$7,943 and \$6,503, respectively.
+At December 31, 2020 and 2019, the allowance for doubtful accounts totaled \$7,087 and \$7,943, respectively.